thieu1995/mealpy/docs/source/pages/general/advances/custom_problem.rst

 Custom Problem
 ==============

-For a complex problem, we recommend user to define and custom child class of Problem class instead of defining the problem dictionary.
+For complex problems, we recommend that the user define a custom child class of the Problem class instead of defining the problem dictionary.

-For example, training neural network will required the dataset passing to the fitness function.
-Defining a child class can pass any additional data that you need.
+For instance, when training a neural network, the dataset needs to be passed to the fitness function.
+Defining a child class allows for passing any additional data that may be needed.

 .. code-block:: python